This post may include affiliate links. Thank you for your support.

 • Sandwich rolls – Prefer a toasted bun to sushi rice and rice paper?
 Make a creamy shrimp salad and stuff it inside a soft roll.
 Or simply swap out the crab and use shrimp to make this crab sandwich roll.

-• Leafy green salads – Toss ’em on your favorite salad recipes for more protein and sustenance.
+• All the salads – Toss ’em on your favorite salad recipes for more protein and sustenance.
+I personally love them on this spiralized zucchini salad, mimosa salad, cannellini beans salad, tortellini peso recipe, and this recipe for pearl couscous salad.

 • Grain bowls – Pile them on your favorite rice and grain recipes.
-My favorite quick and easy dinner involves leftover shrimp and dirty rice or this fluffy curried rice recipe.
+My favorite quick and easy dinner involves leftover shrimp and dirty rice, summer broccoli salad, or this fluffy curried rice recipe.

 Overhead close-up photo of a poached shrimp cocktail dipped into a ramekin of remoulade sauce.